raulgodii/raulgodii/readme.md

 ###

-<p align="left"><bWelcome to my GitHub page!
+<p align="left"><b>Welcome to my GitHub page!
 My name is Raúl González Díaz, a passionate web developer continuously exploring new horizons in the world of technology. </b></p>

 ###